-Physical Therapy in Vero Beach, FL: Dr. Ryan D. Hess and the team at Indian River Health Center provide physical therapy as a non-invasive therapy that addresses problems in the discs, joints, nerves, tendons, muscles, tendons and ligaments.
+Physical Therapy in Vero Beach, FL: Indian River Health Center provides physical therapy as a non-invasive therapy that addresses problems in the discs, joints, nerves, tendons, muscles, tendons and ligaments.
 Physical therapy also works with sports injuries that cause pain, weakness and stiffness.
-Dr. Hess knows that no two patients have the exact same types of pain.
+We understand that no two patients have the exact same types of pain.
 There are some common and predictable patterns.
 How these patterns present themselves, however, will always be unique to each individual.
 No matter the treatment plan, the goal for each patient is always the same—for the patient to regain their pre-injury levels in all aspects of their physical fitness and to prevent any future injuries from taking shape.

 Physical Therapy Assists Athletes in Getting Back to their Active Lifestyle